In-person TEFL Course in Phnom Penh, Cambodia

 • Before the course

-Once you’ve enrolled, we’ll get in touch with our partner centre, who will look at your application before confirming your place on the course.
-You may be invited for a Zoom chat first.
+Once you’ve enrolled and paid your deposit, we’ll notify AVSE-TESOL, who will review your application before confirming your place.
+They may invite you for a Zoom chat first.

 • Day to day on the course